breadthe/folio/ROADMAP.md

 - (v0.0.3) ~~2-way binding between watch view <-> storage using computed getter/setter~~

 #### Map view
+- Messages for map sync should integrate better with the UI and disappear after a few seconds
 - (v0.0.3) ~~Use computed view of watched/unwatched coins to display watched ones at the top by default~~
 - (v0.0.5) ~~Filtering~~
 - (v0.0.8) ~~Show count of filtered coins~~